Data Stability in Clustering: A Closer Look

-We now note that $C$ is not optimal under $d'$.
-Namely, we can create a cheaper solution $\mathcal{C'}$ that assigns point $p$ to cluster $C_j$, and leaves the remaining clusters unchanged, which contradicts optimality of $\mathcal{C}$.
-This shows that $\mathcal{C}$ is not the optimum under $d'$ which is contradictory to the fact that the instance is additive $\beta$-perturbation resilient.
-Therefore we can conclude that if a clustering instance is additive $\beta$-perturbation resilient, then must also be additive $\beta$-min-sum stable. \end{proof}

-\section{Average Linkage for Min-Sum Stability}
+\section{Average linkage for min-sum stability}

-In this appendix, we further support the claim that algorithms designed for $\alpha$-perturbation resilient instances with respect to the min-sum objective can often be made to work for data satisfying the more general (and therefore, weaker) $\alpha$-min-sum stability property.
+Here, we further support the claim that algorithms designed for $\alpha$-perturbation resilient instances with respect to the min-sum objective can often be made to work for data satisfying the more general $\alpha$-min-sum stability property.

-One such algorithm is the Average Linkage algorithm of~\cite{Liang}.
-The algorithm requires the condition in Lemma~\ref{lem:tech} to hold, which we can prove indeed holds for $\alpha$-min-sum stable instances (their proof of the lemma holds for the more restricted class of perturbation-resilient instances).
+One such algorithm is Algorithm~\ref{algminsum}.
+Balcan and Liang~\cite{Liang} proved that Algorithm~\ref{algminsum} correctly clusters instances for which the condition in Lemma~\ref{lem:tech} holds.
+We can prove the condition indeed holds for $\alpha$-min-sum stable instances (their proof of the lemma holds for the more restricted class of perturbation-resilient instances).
 To state the lemma, we first define the distance between two point sets, $A$ and $B$: